 A hutch is not enough

-Dudes gotta run!
-Ours live in a big 6ft hutch inside a shed with 24-hour access to a 6x9ft aviary which they can run around in.
+Buns gotta run!
+Ours live in a big 6ft hutch inside a shed with 24-hour access to a 6x12ft aviary which they can run around in.
 We also give them at least half an hour supervised outside on the lawn to get their motors really firing.
-Indoor rabbits should have full access to at least one decent sized room.
+Indoor rabbits should have full access to at least 60 sq ft of a room (not a cage).
 There is nothing more awesome than watching your rabbit run free, as nature intended.

 Here’s a video of our current setup:

 Rabbits are expensive pets, particularly at the vets.
 We currently budget about £200 a year medical expenses for each rabbit, which is totally worth it of course.

 There are lots of books on rabbits out there.
 We can definitely recommend these two:

 Caring for your Companion Pet Rabbit could do with a copy-edit but is probably the most sensible guide we’ve seen.
 We learned a lot from this ebook, and it’s very cheap.
 Plus the cover is awesome!

 Stories Rabbits Tell is a more in-depth book about the history of the rabbit as a wild animal, ancient symbol, pop culture icon, commercial “product” and domesticated pet.
 It’s a great way to understand why we have semi-wild prey animals living with us and how that came to be.